Amey-Thakur/ACHIEVEMENTS/README.md

   >[SENTIMENT ANALYZER](https://github.com/Amey-Thakur/SENTIMENT-ANALYZER) | A simple Python Program to Analyze Sentiments using TextBlob Python Library.

+  >[TEXT SUMMARIZER](https://github.com/Amey-Thakur/TEXT-SUMMARIZER) | In this project, we propose to implement a web application that can summarize a text or a Wikipedia link.
+We have additionally been given an opportunity to compare different methods of summarization.

   >TSF | [SUPERVISED MACHINE LEARNING](https://github.com/Amey-Thakur/TSF-SUPERVISED-MACHINE-LEARNING) | Task: To predict the percentage of a student based on the number of study hours.
 Linear Regression is used as it involves just 2 variables.
 Output: To find predicted score if a student studies for 9.25 hrs/day.

   >TSF | [UNSUPERVISED MACHINE LEARNING](https://github.com/Amey-Thakur/TSF-UNSUPERVISED-MACHINE-LEARNING) | Task: From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.